noura-ah/BankAccount/README.md

 # BankAccount
 A project of python103 course at Satr

-it allow initiating a new account, deposit, withdraw and balance-query
+It allows initiating a new account, deposit, withdraw and balance-query